kroxylicious/kroxylicious/docs/README.md

 If there's something that you want to add or change in the documentation, do the following:

+1. Fork the repository
-1. Set up a local Git repository
+1. Set up a local Git repository by cloning the forked repository
 2. Create a branch for your changes
 3. Add the changes through a pull request